Sexual harassment: Training and awareness

+Prevention strategies often start with raising awareness and advocating for cultures and organizations to stop tolerating harassment.
 Sexual harassment and assault may be prevented by secondary school, college, and workplace education programs.
 At least one program for fraternity men produced "sustained behavioral change".

 Many sororities and fraternities in the United States take preventive measures against hazing and hazing activities during the participants' pledging processes (which may often include sexual harassment).
 Many Greek organizations and universities nationwide have anti-hazing policies that explicitly recognize various acts and examples of hazing, and offer preventive measures for such situations.